 - Sunhat – Help keep the beating sun off your face with this cute beach hat.
 It’s even foldable so can be shoved in your bag when you’re in the water.

 - Swimwear – An obvious one for a day island hopping!
 I would recommend wearing your swimmers under your clothes right from the start so you’re ready to dive straight in.

 - Sunglasses – Don’t forget your favourite sunnies for the trip as you’re going to be outside for the whole thing.

-- GoPro HERO6 Black – Honda Bay is stunning both above and underwater and there’s no better way to capture it than on a GoPro.
+- GoPro HERO 8 – Honda Bay is stunning both above and underwater and there’s no better way to capture it than on a GoPro.
 It’s the perfect camera to take with you on the trip and totally worth the investment.